Online form. Deadline: September 19, 2018

 Fisher Fellowship Application Purpose: One faculty member per academic year may receive the designation of "Fisher Fellow."
 The Fellow is granted a one-semester paid leave to work on a scholarly, creative, teaching, or curricular project.
 In addition to the regular salary, he or she shall receive a $5000 stipend as well as $1000 for project expenses.

 Only tenured faculty members may apply for a Fisher Fellowship.
 In addition, the fellowship semester must fall more than one academic year before or after a leave.
-This award may not be held concurrently or in conjunction with a University Professorship, a Distinguished Professorship, or a Fisher Course Reassignment.
+A Fisher Fellowship may not be held concurrently or in conjunction with an award that carries a course reassignment.
 For more information about eligibility, please see "Faculty Categories and Eligibility for Funding."

 Expectations & Rules: